povidanius/opengdl/README.md

 - 7.)
 To start it: docker start coins
 - 8.)
 To remove it: docker rm coins
 - 9.) consult: README.txt for more information

-Also, you should install git and docker, in order to clone this repository, and build and run docker image of this app.

 Screenshots: